This article was first published on Dec 27, 2014, and updated on April 12, 2018.

-Here are five other fun facts about polar bear Inuka.
+Here are five other facts about Inuka.

-1. His name
+1. Its name

 Inuka is Inuit for "Silent Stalker".
-The name was chosen through a nationwide naming contest, which recieved over 10,000 entries.
-Other entries included Arctos and Shardik.
+The name was chosen through a nationwide naming contest, which received over 10,000 entries.

-2. His lineage
+2. Its lineage

 Born on Dec 26, 1990, Inuka's parents were from countries far from hot and humid Singapore.

-3. His home
+3. Its home

 Originally found in the Arctic, polar bears in the wild have been known to cover miles on foot, even running on land.

-4. His weight
+4. Its weight

-5. His diet
+5. Its diet